veljkoselakovic/CoreMSG/README.md

 # CoreMSG
-A Phyton wrapper for messenger.com
+A Phyton class for messenger.com